Looking for the best gaming mouse? This is a complete list of all the best mice a gamer can buy in 2018. Tested and reviewed by our gaming team.

 The most common grip is the palm grip: the whole hand is on the mouse.
 Index and middle finger are fixed respectively on the left and right mouse button; the thumb is on the side, while the ring and little fingers are on the right side.
 The palm grip is most suitable for long gaming sessions because the whole hand rests on the mouse and it is much less tiring than the other grips.
 This is also the grip type I would personally recommend to most gamers.

-The mouse is gripped and moved completely with the fingertips, the palm does not touch anything to the surface of the mouse.
-This grip generally trades comfort for greater accuracy and agility in
+The mouse is gripped and entirely moved with the fingertips; the palm does not touch anything to the surface of the mouse.
+This grip trades comfort for higher accuracy and agility in

 What is your natural grip?
-If you know it will be easiest to just find a gaming mouse that suits your needs in terms of specifications etc. It will not be difficult to find information about which grip is more appropriate for each type of mouse though.
+If you know, it will be easy just to find a gaming mouse that suits your needs regarding specifications, etc. It will not be difficult to see information about which grip is more appropriate for each type of mouse though.

 - A Low Sensor: Instead is for the player who prefers large movements and using their entire, if not most of their mouse pad.
-The cursor moves with the mouse, large movements require larger movements with the mouse.
+The cursor moves with the mouse.
+Large movements require more massive actions with the mouse.